mavlink/mavlink-devguide/en/protocol/camera_def.md

 ### Parameters

+An extended set of parameter messages is used to define settings and options.
+These minimally have a parameter name, type and default value (types can be predefined or arbitrary - though arbitrary types are only supported by custom camera controllers).
+They will also have a description that is displayed to the user and the set of possible options.

-Parameters can be simple or quite complex depending on the behavior they change.
-At a minimum, it defines the description (what is shown to the user) and the options.
+Parameters can be simple or quite complex, depending on the behavior they change.

 #### Parameter Types